-Is it common for you to end a day of work with the guilty feeling that you didn’t do much and that you wasted too much of time on nothing important?
-After analysing how it might’ve happened you concluded that you did your best but there were too many distractions: additional tasks, mobile notifications, calls, meetings, outside noises, etc. You are not alone, nowadays, in the digital era, it’s difficult to stay focused and be productive, as everything is being programmed to grab your attention.
+Is it common for you to feel guilty after work?
+Do you ever feel as though you’ve wasted too much time during the day?
+Perhaps you did enough work but you didn’t meet all of your goals for the day so you’re being hard on yourself.
+You might’ve tried your best but there were too many distractions: additional tasks, mobile notifications, calls, meetings, outside noises, etc. You are not alone, nowadays, in the digital era, it’s difficult to stay focused and be productive, as everything is being programmed to grab your attention.

-Have you calculated how many times you’ve been distracted while working on some tasks?
+Have you calculated how many times you’ve been distracted while working on certain tasks?
 Distractions are everywhere, so to stay focused you should try out the following suggestions:

 - Just start